clemsos/writings/_quora/2015-02-18-Ordered-socks-from-china-and-it-was-supposed-to-ship-from-china-a-while-ago-through-e-packet-but-it-has-been-stuck-in-despatch-from-sorting-center-shanghei-for-7-days-my-tracking-number-is-EA136819979CN-and-I-tried-contacting-the-seller-bu.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Ordered socks from china and it was supposed to ship from china a while ago through e packet but it has been stuck in despatch from sorting center shanghei for 7 days my tracking number is EA136819979CN and I tried contacting the seller but she stopped
+    Ordered socks from china and it was supposed to ship from china a while ago through e packet but it has been stuck in despatch from sorting center shanghei for 7 days my tracking number is EA136819979CN and I tried contacting the seller but she stopped